thef4tdaddy/RxLedger/CONTRIBUTING.md

-# Contributing to ThriveTrack
+# Contributing to RxLedger

-Thank you for considering contributing to ThriveTrack!
-We welcome contributions from the community to help make ThriveTrack better for everyone.
+Thank you for considering contributing to RxLedger!
+We welcome contributions from the community to help make RxLedger better for everyone.

 ## How to Contribute

 ### Reporting Bugs

-If you find a bug in ThriveTrack, please open an issue in the GitHub repository.
+If you find a bug in RxLedger, please open an issue in the GitHub repository.
 Include:

 - A clear and descriptive title.
 - Steps to reproduce the bug.